MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 ## I’ve heard a new release is going to be available soon, for Azure Information Protection—when will it be released?

 The technical documentation does not contain information about upcoming releases.
-For this type of information and for release announcements, check the [Enterprise Mobility and Security Blog](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/bg-p/enterprisemobilityandsecurity?product=azure-information-protection,azure-rights-management-services) and get the latest updates from [Microsoft Mobility@MSFTMobility](https://twitter.com/MSFTMobility) on Twitter.
+For this type of information and for release announcements, check the [Enterprise Mobility + Security Blog](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/bg-p/enterprisemobilityandsecurity?product=azure-information-protection,azure-rights-management-services).

 If it’s an Office release that you’re interested in, be sure to also check the [Office 365 blog](https://techcommunity.microsoft.com/t5/Office-365-Blog/bg-p/Office365Blog) and [Office Apps blog](https://techcommunity.microsoft.com/t5/Office-Apps-Blog/bg-p/OfficeAppsBlog).

 ## Is Azure Information Protection suitable for my country?